uladkaminski/raycast-extension-solana-wallets/README.md

 3. Toggle whether to include public keys
 4. Click "Generate Wallets" or press Enter
 5. View the generated wallets in a list
-6. Copy individual wallet keys or export all as CSV
+6. Copy individual wallet keys or export all as CSV/JSON

 ## Technical Details